-Resources and Materials Description Associated Cost Activities/Events Newsletters Divisions report minimal translation of activities and events newsletters into Spanish.
-None reported translation into Haitian Creole.
-Variable Public Meeting Notices Divisions report a mix of translations on an as-needed basis and many report not translating these types of notices.
-Variable Press Releases or Announcements The types of announcements translated include general notices about construction where individual residents will be impacted by county projects.
-These notices are translated into Spanish and into Haitian Creole on an as-needed basis.
-Variable Written Materials related to Individual Rights Most of these materials are not translated, with the exception of Youth and Family Services and Housing on an as-needed basis.
+Resources and Materials Description Associated Cost Activities/Events Newsletters Public Meeting Notices ress Releases ress Releases ress Releases ress Releases Press Releases or Announcements Written Materials related to Individual Rights Most of these materials are not translated, with the exception of Youth and Family Services and Housing on an as-needed basis.
 Variable Other Signage and video visitation, including CCD (English-Spanish) is available in the "dress out" area of the correctional facility.
 Variable Forms Most of these materials are not translated, with the exception of Youth and Family Services (translated into both Spanish and Haitian Creole) and Housing (on an as-needed basis).
 Variable